top of page

 And the spiritual messages.
 Oh that’s the hardest one.
 I’m afraid already about being liked down here on earth.
 But now, god doesn’t like me?
 God doesn’t approve?
 Well then.

-Is your husband Irish.
+Liz 3: Is your husband Irish.

 It’s exhausting.